pivotal/docs-tap/getting-started/iterate-new-app-intellij.hbs.md

 Live Update allows you to save changes to your code and see those changes reflected within seconds in the workload running on the cluster.

-The following steps enable Live Update for your application:
+To enable Live Update for your application:

 1. Create a Run Configuration.
    1. In IntelliJ, select the **Edit Run/Debug configurations** drop-down menu at the top-right corner.